yugabyte/yugabyte-db/docs/content/preview/api/ysql/the-sql-language/statements/ddl_alter_table.md

 Change the type of an existing column.
 If data on disk is required to change, a full table rewrite is needed.

-The new column type will be applied automatically to indexes and simple table constraints by reanalyzing the initially provided expression.
+The new column type will be applied automatically to indexes and simple table constraints by casting the initially provided expression.

 If the optional `COLLATE` clause is not specified, the default collation for the new column type will be used.